otroan/memos/per-tenant-errors.md

 # Per-tenant error counters in VPP

+[TLDR] _Current thinking is that error counters are per-node, not per-tenant per-node.
+Only a few nodes are tenant aware, and those should be extended with specific per-tenant counters.
+While splitting the regular per-node error counters to per-tenant could have some value in identifying tenants with problems, it does not seem that the added number of counters and changes to APIs are worth it._

 In VPP we have error counters, simple counters and combined counters.
 These are all two dimensional.
 Simple and combined counters are dimensioned by thread index and a user selected index, typically software interface index.
 The error counters use the dimensions of thread index and error index.
 With individual error counter symlinked into the 2d array.